Emelie23/microbEvolve2/README.md

 - Unweighted Classifier: This is the standard Naive Bayes classifier, which treats all reference sequences in the database equally.

 We can now try to assess differences in classification between the two approaches.

+### Rarefaction

+We used alpha rarefaction to evaluate how sequencing depth affects within-sample diversity and to select a depth that preserves both diversity estimates and sample retention.
+Depths of 20 000 and 15 000 reads would have removed many samples without providing meaningful improvements in diversity estimates.
+The Shannon curves showed a steep rise up to roughly 5 000 reads and then reached a near-plateau between 5 000 and 10 000 reads, which indicates that the overall community structure is already captured in this range.
+The observed-features curves increased more slowly and did not fully plateau, which is expected for richness metrics, but the additional features gained beyond 9 000 reads were small compared with the large rise at low depths.

+9 000 reads therefore retain almost all samples while still lying in the stability range indicated by the Shannon curves.
+We therefore set the sampling depth to 9 000 reads as a balanced choice that preserves diversity saturation and maximizes sample retention.

+### Alpha diversity

+To determine the optimal k-mer size for the analysis, we conducted a comparative study using k-mer sizes 12, 14, and 16.
+The objective was to identify the parameter that provided the most robust and statistically powerful separation between the 2, 4, and 6-month-old sample groups.

+1. Alpha diversity stability assessment
+- The impact of k-mer size on within-sample diversity was assessed first
+- Results for both Shannon Entropy and Pielou's Evenness were found to be highly stable and consistent across all three k-mer sizes
+- This indicates that the alpha diversity findings are robust and not an artifact of this specific parameter choice

+- We then compared the cumulative variance explained by the first two principal coordinates (PC1 + PC2) from the Bray-Curtis PCoA (a quantitative metric).

+2. A descending trend in explanatory power was observed as the k-mer size increased:
+- k-mer 12: 48% variance explained
+- k-mer 14: 47% variance explained
+- k-mer 16: 46% variance explained

+2. Conclusion
+- The k-mer 12 analysis captured the most variance, demonstrating it is the most accurate and powerful representation of the community structure in this dataset
+- Therefore, a k-mer size of 12 was selected as the optimal parameter for all downstream diversity analyses

+### Beta diversity

+The statistical significance of the differences in microbiome composition between age groups was evaluated using a PERMANOVA test on the Bray-Curtis distance matrix.
+The analysis revealed a non-significant difference between the 2-month and 4-month-old groups (p-value = 0.363), indicating that the gut microbiome remains relatively stable during this initial period of exclusive milk feeding.
+In contrast, highly significant differences were observed between the 6-month-old group and both the 2-month-old (p-value = 0.001) and 4-month-old (p-value = 0.002) groups.
+These results strongly suggest a major shift in community structure occurs after 4 months of age, likely driven by the introduction of complementary solid foods (weaning), which establishes a distinct, more mature microbiome profile by 6 months.